Preparation

 trained on the job by an EKG supervisor or a cardiologist.
 On-the-job

-contact with employers.
-One-year certification programs exist for basic
+certification programs also exist for basic EKGs, Holter monitoring, and

-Some States require workers
+Some states require workers

 in this occupation to be licensed.
 For information on a particular